smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/OnRCStatus.md

 AND RC application sends ButtonPress or SetInteriorVehicleData request

 SDL must
-NOT sends OnRCStatus to HMI and registered application
+send OnRCStatus notification with 'allowed = false' and empty arrays of 'freeModules', 'allocatedModules' to registered mobile application

 3.
 In case